Sokkeldirektoratet

 Calibration methods for oil meters

-(1) The calibration method for oil meters in a delivery measuring system shall be direct proving against a displacement prover or against a reference meter in series with a displacement prover.
-If it can be documented that such a calibration method will lead to unreasonably high costs and requirements in Section 28 for instrumental measurement uncertainty are safeguarded, proving against a master meter prover can be used.
+(1) The calibration method for an oil meter in a delivery measuring system shall be direct proving against a displacement prover or against a reference meter in series with a displacement prover.
+If it can be documented that such a calibration method will lead to unreasonably high costs and the requirement in Section 28 for instrumental measurement uncertainty are safeguarded, indirect proving against a master meter prover may be used.

 Section 38.